DaoCloud/DaoCloud-docs/docs/en/docs/mspider/03UserGuide/05Security/request.md

 # request authentication

-This authentication mode can be used when an external user initiates a request for grid internal services.
+This authentication mode can be used when an external user initiates a request for mesh internal services.
 In this mode, request encryption is implemented using JSON Web Token (JWT).
 Each request authentication needs to configure an [Authorization Policy](./authorize.md).

 All workloads labeled `app: httpbin` require JWT authentication.
 Examples are as follows: